 That could be true if this audit is staffed by new auditors or experienced auditors that are new to the company or area being audited OR this is the first time you’ve audited this client or process.
 Obviously, this process works better with experienced, knowledgeable auditors.
 However, even with a new area, starting earlier won’t hurt you.
 Just include more touch points with management in the early stages.

 Even if management adds to or changes your test objectives, most of the work would still be valuable.
-Also, since you have already profiled the data, management can make better decisions on the scope and direction.
+Also, since you have already profiled the data, you and management can make better decisions on the scope and direction.

 Prepare for Feedback